 Sharp objects are not permitted.

-Wheelchair friendly access is available and is shown on our seating plan.
+Wheelchair accessible seating is available and is shown on our seating plan.

 Neckloop Induction Coils for use with hearing aids equipped with a T switch are available (subject to availability).
 This equipment must be booked in advance by contacting the Tattoo office.

 Assistance dogs can be accommodated in the disabled area at the front of Sections 1-5 or 12-17.
 Please contact the Tattoo Office for more information.

 Parking is not available at the venue.
 Edinburgh Council has more information about parking in the city centre.